andres-luengo/grannules/README.md

 ## How to install

-To install from a local copy,
+To install from a local copy, you first might want to create a fresh environment using whatever environment manager you prefer.

+    $ conda create -n grannules

+Then,

     $ git clone https://github.com/andres-luengo/grannules
     $ cd grannules